atuttle/blog/blog/2021/modern-applications-rot-faster.md

 ---
 title: Modern Applications Rot Much Faster, and Maybe that's a Good Thing
 date: 2021-10-10
+desc: An argument for updating how we think about long term application maintenance as compared to how we think about application development.
+Modernizing the latter without the former can have agonizing consequences.
 img: https://adamtuttle.codes/img/2021/error-420-4CdIv6SZkck-unsplash.jpg
 tags:
   - javascript